ImtiazVision/Marketing-s-Secret-Weapon-Visual-Communication/README.md

 ### Data Visualization

- Data visualizations have become increasingly popular in recent years.
+**Data visualizations** : have become increasingly popular in recent years.
 They aid people in making quick decisions and taking action on them.
 Today, we have access to so much information at our fingertips.
 People have begun to rely significantly on high-quality data visualizations to make sense of all this data.
 What works and what doesn't work with our marketing, whether our product or service will outperform the rest are all things we can learn through data visualizations.

 ### Visual communication may facilitate rapid decision-making